ArturSousaFerreira/summernote/ESOF-docs/Report-4.md

 relationships between the inputs and corresponding outputs.
 Software component is observable if distinct outputs are generated from distinct inputs so that, if a test input is repeated, the output is the same.
 If the outputs are not the same, then the component is dependent on hidden states not identified by the tester - input inconsistency.
-In our view, component observability refers to the degree to which components are designed to facilitate the monitoring and observation of component functions and behaviors of component tests.
-Component observability is twofold:

-- check the mapping relationships between inputs and corresponding outputs for each test.
-This could be done in two different stages.
-A test design review is the first stage, in which all component tests are verified to find the hidden inputs and missing outputs, and incorrect mapping relationships between inputs and outputs.
-Test result verification during component testing is the second stage, where an effective test tool could be an ideal solution to check this in a systematic manner.
-- track and monitor all component tests and test results.
-There are two ways to achieve this goal.
-An effective component test bed is a natural solution.
-To reduce the testing cost in setting up a specific component test bed for each component, we need to find effective methods to construct testable components with good observability.

 In the case of Summernote, we conclude that the observability of test results when applied to these "core" modules of the project is excellent because it is easy to interpret.
 In the case of modules developed by external contributors, the tests seem to be somewhat optional, so their observability